Building power

 Tenesa "Ms. Tea" Sanders

-In 2009, Tenesa Sanders was introduced to Detroit Action by a neighborhood friend that worked at the gas station.
-Tenesa decided to attend a meeting with the understanding that she was getting a home.
-When Tenesa sat at this community meeting, she realized that it was grassroots, community-based, and helps community members, one person at a time.
-Tenesa was very intrigued with community outreach and started off as a part-time member and then went on to volunteer on several committees, which gave her the knowledge and expertise to pursue the following positions of chapter president, executive president, and many more.
+In 2009, Tenesa was introduced to Detroit Action by a neighborhood friend that worked at the gas station.
+She decided to attend a meeting with the understanding that she was getting a home.
+When Tenesa sat at this community meeting, she realized that it was grassroots, community-based, and helped community members, one person at a time.
+Tenesa was very intrigued with community outreach and started off as a part-time member, then went on to volunteer on several committees, which gave her the knowledge and expertise to pursue the positions of chapter president, executive president, and many more.
 Through hard work and perseverance, Tenesa is now an organizer.
-Tenesa would like to build a base with community members that are open to educate, relate, motivate and engage members in their community that will build power, community impact, and shared values that align city, state, federal(national) levels.
-Through hard work and having tenacity many Detroit citizens and Michigan residents are stepping you to fight and demand for all that is meant for themselves.Changes are coming one day at a time.
+She would like to build a base with community members that are open to educate, relate, motivate and engage members in their community that will build power, community impact, and shared values that align city, state, and national levels.

 Branden Snyder